 2. Justice League Unlimited (IMDb score: 8.7)

-Justice League Unlimited is an animated series that expands upon the original Justice League series, featuring an even larger cast of DC Comics superheroes and villains.
+Justice League Unlimited is our second-best series on this list that expands upon the original Justice League series, featuring an even larger cast of DC Comics superheroes and villains.

 The show follows the members of the Justice League as they face new threats to the world and universe, teaming up with allies such as the Green Lantern Corps and the Teen Titans.
 The series explores the personal lives and motivations of its characters while also featuring epic battles and high-stakes storylines.